isomerpages/scamshield/pages/terms-of-use.md

     (a) as to the accuracy, completeness, correctness, currency, timeliness, reliability, availability, interoperability, security, non-infringement, title, merchantability, quality or fitness for any particular purpose of ScamShield; or <br>
     (b) that ScamShield or any associated function or feature will be continuously accessible, uninterrupted or error-free, or that defects will be corrected or that ScamShield and their servers are and will be free of virus or other malicious, destructive or corrupting code, programme or macro.

-2. NCPC will not be liable to you or any third party for any damage or loss of any kind whatsoever and howsoever caused, including any direct or indirect, special or consequential damage, loss of income, revenue or profit, lost or damaged data, or damage to your device, software or any other property, whether arising directly or indirectly in connection with any of the following
+2. NCPC will not be liable to you or any third party for any damage or loss of any kind whatsoever and howsoever caused, including any direct or indirect, special or consequential damage, loss of income, revenue or profit, lost or damaged data, or damage to your device, software or any other property, whether arising directly or indirectly in connection with any of the following  <br>
     (a) your use of ScamShield; <br>
     (b) any loss or unavailability of use of ScamShield, howsoever caused; <br>
     (c) any breakdown or malfunction of any equipment system or software used in connection with ScamShield, whether belonging to us or not, including any electronic terminal, server or system, or telecommunication or other communications network or system; <br>